jungoai/jungo-book/src/README.md

 Everyone can run a Subnet on Jungochain by staking a mount of JUNGO token, set some configuration for it and define the service API (to be used by the end-user).
-After than other persons can run Worker and Monitor nodes that follow that rules (service API and configuration) on the subnet and get emission.
+After than other persons can run Worker and Monitor nodes that follow that rules (service API and configuration) on the subnet and get emission too.

-For running subnet nodes see [here]().
+For running subnet nodes see [here](guide/run-a-subnet-node.md).

 Or if you want to create a new Subnet see [here]().